R/ceplane.plot.R

 #' Additional graphical arguments:

-#' \item `label.pos = FALSE`: will place the willingness to pay label in a
+#' - `label.pos = FALSE`: Places the willingness-to-pay label in a

-#' label in \pkg{plotly}).
+#' \pkg{ggplot2} only (no label in \pkg{plotly}).

-#' \item `point = list(color)`: a vector of colours specifying the colour(s) associated
+#' - `point = list(color)`: A vector of colours specifying the colour(s)

-#' to the cloud of points.
-Should be of length 1 or equal to the number of comparisons.
+#' associated with the cloud of points.
+Should be of length 1 or equal

-#' \item `point = list(size)`: a vector of colours specifying the size(s) of the points.
+#' - `point = list(size)`: A vector specifying the size(s) of the points.

 #' Should be of length 1 or equal to the number of comparisons.

-#' \item `point = list(shape)`: a vector of shapes specifying type(s) of the points.
+#' - `point = list(shape)`: A vector specifying the shape(s) of the points.

 #' Should be of length 1 or equal to the number of comparisons.

-#' \item `icer = list(size)`: a vector of colours specifying the size(s) of the ICER
+#' - `icer = list(size)`: A vector specifying the size(s) of the ICER points.

-#' acceptability area (default is TRUE).
+#' acceptability area (default is `TRUE`).

-#' acceptability area.
+#' cost-effectiveness acceptability area.

-#' \item `icer_annot`: Annotate each ICER point with text label - \pkg{ggplot2} only.
+#' - `icer_annot`: Annotates each ICER point with a text label.
+Applies to

 #'